sbrighiu/NavigationAndStyle/README.md

 ## Description

 NavigationAndStyle is an extension on UIViewController and UINavigationController to allow for:
-- slide to back feature, even when not using the default back button used by Apple
+- slide to back feature, even when not using the default back button used by Apple.
-- fast and easy setup and customization of UINavigationBars look and content, using as less code as possible
+- fast and easy setup and customization of UINavigationBars look and content.
-- minimize the need for subclassing every UIViewController to allow for these features
+- minimize the need for subclassing every UIViewController to allow for these features.
-- enable automatic dismissal from the titleView/barButtonItem tap, removing boilerplate code
+- enable automatic dismissal from the titleView/barButtonItem tap, removing boilerplate code.
-- instant theme switching, by simply changing the ColorStyle and calling `triggerColorStyleRefresh()`
+- instant theme switching, by simply changing the ColorStyle and calling `triggerColorStyleRefresh()`.

 ### General usage